TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/do-not-track-tyk-classic.md

 ## Configuring the middleware in Tyk Operator {#tyk-operator}

 The process for configuring the middleware in Tyk Operator is similar to that explained in [configuring the middleware in the Tyk Classic API Definition](#tyk-classic).
+It is possible to specify which endpoints are tracked and which are not by using the `track_endpoints` and `do_not_track_endpoints` list fields in the API Definition.

-The example Tyk Operator API Definition below configures an API to listen on path `/httpbin` and forward requests upstream to http://httpbin.org.
+The example Tyk Operator API Definition below configures an API to listen on path `/httpbin` and forwards requests upstream to http://httpbin.org.
 In this example the do-not-track middleware has been configured for requests to the GET /headers endpoint.
 Any such calls will not generate transaction records from the Gateway and so will not appear in the analytics.
+Conversely, requests to the GET /get endpoint will appear in the analytics.

 ```yaml {linenos=true, linenostart=1}
 # `do_not_track_endpoints` allows you to manually disable tracking for requests to specific endpoints by method and path